ltex-plus/ltex-plus/README.md

 <!--
-   - Copyright (C) 2019-2021 Julian Valentin, LTeX Development Community -
+   - Copyright (C) 2019-2021 Julian Valentin, LTeX+ Development Community -
    - This Source Code Form is subject to the terms of the Mozilla Public
    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this